facetoe/zenpy/README.md

 	zenpy.tickets.delete(ticket)
 ```

-Deleting  ticket returns nothing on success and raises an `Exception` on failure.
+Deleting  ticket returns nothing on success and raises an `ApiException` on failure.

 ### Bulk Operations